 Navigating the Guide

-This guide is designed to be user-friendly.
-The top of each page is clearly marked with the title and number of the section you are in, and the title of the currently active subsection appears in bold above the text.
+The top of each page is marked with the title and number of the section, while the title of the currently active subsection appears in bold above the text.

 Some of the features of this online guide that crosscut or are present in all sections are:

 - A sub-menu on the navigation column that appears for the current section.
-The sub-menu provides active links to all the sub-sections, as well as to online activities and case studies, and the section bibliography and resources.
+The sub-menu provides active links to all the sub-sections, as well as to online activities and case studies.

 - Left- and right-arrows at the bottom of each page.
 These allow you to move through the entire course from beginning to end, or through an entire section.